gleechi/gleechi.github.io/pages/0.9.6/knowledge/debug_files.md

 ## Naming of the .zip and .db Files

-By default, the .zip and .db files are given the name [applicationId]-[applicationVersion] (which are extracted from your Unity project's build settings).
+By default, the .zip and .db files are given the name "grasps.zip" and "grasps.db".

-You can customize the name by modifying the VG_VirtualGraspDBFile that you can find in the VirtualGrasp/Resource folder.
+You can customize the name by modifying the VG_VirtualGraspDBFile that you can find in the VirtualGrasp/Resources folder.

 {% include image.html file="unity/unity_vg_virtualgraspdbfile.png" alt="VG_VirtualGraspDBFile" caption="Scriptable resource VG_VirtualGraspDBFile allows you to customize the name of your .db and .zip file." %}